fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 they will:

-* Download the relevant debug adapter at a version that's been tested from the internet, either as a 'vsix' (Visusal Studio plugin), or clone from GitHub.
+* Download the relevant debug adapter at a version that's been tested from the internet, either as a 'vsix' (Visual Studio plugin), or clone from GitHub.
 If you're in a corporate environment and this is a problem, you may need to install the gadgets manually.
 * Perform any necessary post-installation actions, such as: